Skip to main navigation Skip to main content

 The Working with Children (Risk Management and Screening) Act 2000 (section 176A), requires foster and kinship carers and their adult household members to be issued with a blue card before commencing in the carer role or, for adult household members, before being in the carer household—with the exception of a household member who has lodged their application with Blue Card Services and are living in:

-or - the foster or kinship carer’s household and are turning or has just turned 18 years old (refer to Child Protection Act 1999, section 148D.)
+• the foster or kinship carer’s household and are turning or has just turned 18 years old.
+(Refer to the Child Protection Act 1999, section 148D.)

 The Child Protection Act 1999, section 141G, requires the carer to immediately advise Child Safety if a person becomes a member of their household or if a person stops being a household member, using the Change in carer circumstances form.